First published: 21 May 2021

 Increasing Coverage

 Through the above-mentioned Regulation (EU) 2019/1157, the percentage of compatible identity cards has increased over time and will continue to do so.
-All EU countries which were issuing non-compatible identity cards must stop issuing them.
-As of June 2024, all EU countries issue ICAO-compliant electronic identity cards.
-Denmark is the only exception, which does not issue identity cards.
-The non-compatible identity cards in circulation will expire in the coming years, leading to an increase in compliant identity cards.
+All EU countries which were issuing non-compliant identity cards must stop issuing them.
+As of June 2024, all EU countries issue identity cards with ICAO-complaint chips, except that Denmark issues no identity cards.
+The non-compliant identity cards in circulation will expire in the coming years, leading to an increase in compliant identity cards.
 We would like to mention in particular:

 - Belgium, Bulgaria, Cyprus, Spain, France, Hungary, Italy, Luxembourg, Poland, Portugal, Croatia, Czechia, Estonia, Romania, Austria, Finland, Slovenia, Greece, Germany, Slovakia have ReadID compatible identity cards in circulation, but also non-compatible identity cards that have not yet expired.